16 Days of Activism Toolkit

 • Spiritual violence

 Spiritual violence is described as coercion and control of one individual by another in a faith context that can occur within faith communities.
-This abuse may include: misuse of Scripture or the pulpit to control behavior; excusing violent behavior; requiring submission to abuse; and reinforcing male privilege, for example by suggesting that the abuser has a divine position or that victims’ endurance of abuse is Christ-like.[2]
+This abuse may include: misuse of Scripture or the pulpit to control behavior; excusing violent behavior; requiring submission to abuse; and reinforcing male privilege, for example by suggesting that the abuser has a divine position or that victims’ endurance of abuse is Christ- like.
+[2]

 Faith leaders have a unique position of trust and influence at both the individual and community levels to claim and nurture this vision, acting as catalysts of change.
 Ultimately, to be lasting and effective, change must occur within our own hearts, homes and communities.
-All these are areas in which faith leaders are actively engaged.
+All are areas in which faith leaders are actively engaged.

 [1] https://www.who.int/en/news-room/fact-sheets/detail/violence-against-women